jicking/jicking/README.md

 # 👋 I'm Jicking Bebiro

-👨🏽‍💻 A Full-stack .NET developer from 🇵🇭 with more than 8 years of hands-on experience in crafting robust web applications and services.
+👨🏽‍💻 A Full-stack .NET developer with over 8 years of hands-on experience in crafting apps and services for the web.

 ❤️ I enjoy working on app modernization, cloud migration, and establishing CI/CD processes.